mantl/mantl/docs/getting_started/softlayer.rst

 .. versionadded:: 0.3.3

-As of microservices-infrastructure 0.3.3 you can bring up SoftLayer servers using Terraform. microservices-infrastructure uses Terraform to provision hosts.
+As of Mantl 0.3.3 you can bring up SoftLayer servers using Terraform.
+Mantl uses Terraform to provision hosts.

 As of now, the released version of Terraform doesn't have SoftLayer support,